 It’s a 100-year old design.
 It needs tools to disassemble.
 It has unreliable magazines.
-It is finicky about ammo.
-And, as a single-action pistol, it is unsafe for 95% of its users to carry.
+It has malfunctions and is finicky about ammo.
+And, as a single-action pistol, the autoloader is unsafe for 95% of its users to carry.

 In my original complaint, I forgot to mention the issue with slide-stop failures, and the whole internal extractor/external extractor situation.
 Either of which would be serious enough to kill any other design’s reputation in the shooting world.